iota-community/one-command-tangle/README.md

 One-command private test Tangle
 ================================

-This repository allows you to set up your own IOTA network by using a single [Docker](https://www.docker.com/why-docker) command.
+This application allows you to set up your own IOTA network by using a single [Docker](https://www.docker.com/why-docker) command.
 When you run this command, you'll have your own IOTA test network and 2.7Pi of test IOTA tokens to use.
 These tokens will be stored on the first address of this seed: `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`.

 ![IOTA wallet for the test network](light-wallet-test-tangle.png)

-You can use this network to test your ideas and applications (without risking any monetary value) until it's ready for the IOTA Mainnet.
+You can use this network to test your ideas and applications without risking any monetary value.

-The test network consists of one [IRI node](https://docs.iota.works/docs/iri/0.1/introduction/overview) and an instance of [Compass](https://docs.iota.works/docs/compass/0.1/introduction/overview).
-The IRI node waits to receive transactions, validates them, and keeps an up-to-date record of users' balances.
-Compass sends the IRI node zero-value transactions called milestones that reference other transactions.
+The test network consists of one [IRI node](https://docs.iota.works/docs/iri/0.1/introduction/overview) and an instance of a [Compass](https://docs.iota.works/docs/compass/0.1/introduction/overview).
+The IRI node receives transactions, validates them, and keeps an up-to-date record of users' balances.
+At regular intervals, Compass sends the IRI node zero-value transactions called [milestones](https://docs.iota.org/docs/the-tangle/0.1/concepts/the-coordinator#milestones) that reference other transactions.
 Any transaction that's referenced by a milestone is considered confirmed.
 At this point, the node updates any balances that were affected by the confirmed transaction.

 Compass uses a pre-built [Merkle tree](https://docs.iota.works/docs/the-tangle/0.1/concepts/the-coordinator#milestones) (in the `layers` directory) with a depth of 20.
 This Merkle tree is large enough for Compass to send milestones for over a year at 30-second intervals.

-**Warning:** The purpose of this repository is to allow you to quickly set up a test IOTA network.
-To do so, this repository uses a public Merkle tree.
-As a result, you should use this repository only for testing.
+**Warning:** The purpose of this application is to allow you to quickly set up a test IOTA network.
+To do so, this application uses a public Merkle tree.
+As a result, you should use this application only for testing.
 Do not expose this network to the Internet!

 ## Dependencies